 Other Egyptian designs found their way onto bracelets, rings and necklaces, too.
 Images of a scarab, mummy, pharaoh, pyramids, obelisk, sphinx, vulture, asp, cobra, lotus, and various hieroglyphics.
 The most popular symbols were scarabs and falcons.
 They had a revival in the late ’50s and ’60s, too.
 Classic color combinations were black/red, cream/black and red/green.

 Although many rings took on Art Deco shapes, the popular Art Nouveau style of filigree casings around precious stones– diamonds– still ruled most of the 1920s.
 Stones were, however, cut in less traditional cuts and more likely to be square, rectangle or oval shapes.
 Some stood taller on a finger, especially when worn ungloved.
 A naked hand tickling the neck or tapping an earring was a not so subtle way of flirting.
 Birthstones instead of diamonds were very popular every day rings.

 Where to Buy 1920s Style Costume Jewelry

 I was happy to see a resurgence of 1920s style Art Deco jewelry and colors this year (2013).
-Some of the revival styles also lean towards the late ’60s and ’70s when the boho look captured the tribal and Art Deco styling once again.
-Avoiding any “hippie” looks, there are plenty of ’20s style jewelry to choose from.
+Some of the revival styles also lean towards the late ’60s and ’70s, when the boho look captured the tribal and Art Deco styling once again.
+Avoiding any “hippie” looks, there is plenty of ’20s style jewelry to choose from.

 Shop 1920s style jewelry: